-Looking for a great Halloween game to play with your kids?
-Check out this idea for some Halloween fun as a family with the Mummy Game.
+If you’re looking for a great Halloween game to play with your kids look no further as this Mummy game is perfect.
+This idea for some Halloween fun as a family with the Mummy Game is a fun way to use up some excess toilet paper some of you may have.
 We love family fun and silliness here at Kids Activities Blog!

 Ah… the lure of the toilet paper roll.
 I don’t know about you, but I have followed my son into the bathroom several times and found that in the 30 second gap from when he enters until I get in the room, he has managed to unroll the entire new roll of toilet paper I put on just that morning.